 If you have a significant change in circumstances, you may be able to modify an alimony award if the award falls under one of the types that can be modified.
 This process involves filing a formal application with the Florida Court.

 If you can no longer afford your alimony payments, or if you are worried about being able to afford alimony, you should not simply stop paying alimony.
 Rather, it is best to ask the Court to alter your alimony obligations.
 The legal team at the Law Office of Travis R. Walker can help with this process.
-Call today for additional information or to schedule a free consultation.
+Call today for additional information or to schedule a consultation.